aneasystone/github-trending/README.md

 ## Go

+* 【2023-06-20】[assetnote / surf](https://github.com/assetnote/surf) - Escalate your SSRF vulnerabilities on Modern Cloud Environments. `surf` allows you to filter a list of hosts, returning a list of viable SSRF candidates.
+* 【2023-06-20】[zincsearch / zincsearch](https://github.com/zincsearch/zincsearch) - ZincSearch .
+A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
+* 【2023-06-20】[dutchcoders / transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.
+* 【2023-06-20】[hishamk / statetrooper](https://github.com/hishamk/statetrooper) - StateTrooper is a Go package that provides a finite state machine (FSM) for managing states.
+It allows you to define and enforce state transitions based on predefined rules.
 * 【2023-06-19】[crazy-max / WindowsSpyBlocker](https://github.com/crazy-max/WindowsSpyBlocker) - Block spying and tracking on Windows
 * 【2023-06-16】[lmorg / murex](https://github.com/lmorg/murex) - A smarter shell and scripting environment with advanced features designed for usability, safety and productivity (eg smarter DevOps tooling)
 * 【2023-06-15】[MatthewJamesBoyle / golang-interview-prep](https://github.com/MatthewJamesBoyle/golang-interview-prep) -